Are you looking for quick and easy dinner recipes? Your family is going to love these cream cheese white chicken enchiladas!

 Now for the yummy homemade white enchilada sauce!

 Heat the butter, flour and taco seasoning in a skillet over medium heat, and then add a few cups of chicken broth until heated through.
 Now, add some of your shredded cheese and mix until smooth.
 Last, stir in the sour cream and diced chiles and stir until well combined.

 Pour this heavenly mixture over top of your stuffed flour tortillas, and then sprinkle a little more shredded cheese over top.
 Why not?
 Bake uncovered in a 350 degree oven for 20-25 minutes, and then turn the broiler on for a few minutes to brown the cheese a little.

 If you don’t have picky eaters, I recommend the spicy canned chiles, and my husband and I like to additionally dump hot sauce over top.
 They are so yummy!
 There’s no need to garnish them with anything else, especially sour cream as they are about as creamy as creamy gets.

-Looking for quick and easy dinner recipes for your family?
+Are you looking for quick and easy dinner recipes for your family?
 These cream cheese chicken enchiladas never disappoint!
 They are so simple to make thanks to rotisserie chicken.
-A great last minute meal for busy weeknights and picky kids.
+This is a great last minute meal for busy weeknights and picky kids.

 - 8 flour tortillas (soft taco size)